LOGICAL DATA RECOVERY

 Typical reasons for Flash Media Failures:

-• Damage from physical impacts (broken connectors or microchips)
+• Damage from physical impacts (broken connectors or microchips).
+[Recovery Type: Controller Repair or NAND Chip-Off Data Recovery]

-• Electrical damage to microchips (power surges or electrostatic discharges)
+• Electrical damage (power surges or electrostatic discharges).
+[Recovery Type: Controller Repair or NAND Chip-Off Data Recovery]

 Data Recovery from failed flash media is usually performed by direct extraction of memory dumps from NAND microchips (professional data recovery tools being used) with subsequent reconstruction of logical volume.
 Sometimes damaged connector or electronic circuitry needs to be repaired.